OSC/ondemand/DEVELOPMENT.md

 you to set a password.
 This is only credentials for web access to the container.

 Pull down this source code and start the container.
+We support podman by setting the environment variable `CONTAINER_RT=podman`.

 ```text
 mkdir -p ~/ondemand